umco/umbraco-ditto/docs/index.md

 # Ditto

-Ditto is a lightweight POCO mapper for Umbraco.
+Ditto is a lightweight model mapper for Umbraco.
 It offers a generic solution to the problem of using **strongly-typed models in your MVC views**.

 ## Where can I get it?